benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 ### Benchling Prerequisites
 1. Access to a Benchling tenant, like `https://my-tenant.benchling.com`
 2. Ensure you've been granted access to the [Benchling Developer Platform Capability](https://help.benchling.com/hc/en-us/articles/9714802977805-Access-the-Benchling-Developer-Platform).
-3. This example also requires a [Lab Automation](https://www.benchling.com/resources/benchling-lab-automation) license.
+3. [Optional] If you'd like to render the App's UI in a Run, you'll need a [Benchling Connect](https://www.benchling.com/connect) license.
 4. [Molecule entities](https://help.benchling.com/hc/en-us/articles/9684254682893-Molecule-entity-overview) will need to be enabled on your tenant.
 5. [Global Apps](https://docs.benchling.com/docs/global-apps-faq) will need to be enabled on your tenant.